 HOLIDAY GIFT BAGS

-In addition to the Filling Station, we also have a special holiday gift bag for the homeless served by the Way Station.
+We have a special holiday gift bag for the homeless donated to Star of Hope.
 We aim to fill 450 bags with useful toiletry products which we collect in an on-going toiletry drive of unused sample or travel-sized toiletries (soap, shampoo, conditioner, lotion, toothpaste, toothbrushes, etc).
 This is the only drive we have in Middle School as our philosophy is all about students’ active participation, but it runs all year long.

 RONALD McDONALD HOUSE ACTIVITY STATION (RoMac Fun Pack Station)